designerbrett/trestles-hugo/site/content/post/getting-your-life-back-after-an-injury.md

 ---
 title: Getting your life back after an injury.
 date: 2014-01-21T07:28:00.000Z
-tags: ["back pain" "San Clemente Chiropractic" "Wellness" "San Clemente Chiropractor" "elderly" "chiropractor san clemente" "Healing" "healing from within" "chiropractor 92672" "complementary consultation"]
+tags: ["back pain", "San Clemente Chiropractic", "Wellness", "San Clemente Chiropractor", "elderly", "chiropractor san clemente", "Healing", "healing from within", "chiropractor 92672", "complementary consultation"]
 description: >-
   This morning I found a note on my desk from the other Chiropractor I work with.
 One of his patients is the son-in-law of an elderly patient that I have